m42e/httypist/README.md

 ## Templates

 The templates are stored in a git repository.
 Each template has to be in a separate folder.
-All files, with the ending `.ninja` will be processed for the selected template.
+All files, with the ending `.ninja` will be processed as template.
+This means you can keep some structure for your documents.
 The template folder could have a separate file named `config.yml` which could set the options for the selection of this template and additional options passed to the processor

 ### config.yml